Avocado and Egg Puree

 • 1/8 tsp ground black pepper

-• Hard boil the eggs (I use the egg boiling function on my TM6).
+• Hard boil 2 eggs (I use the egg boiling function on my TM6, with the mixing bowl filled with 1 L water).
 Allow eggs to cool, then peel and halve.
 Separate egg yolk from whites.

-• Put the avocado flesh and egg yolk into the clean and dry mixing bowl.
+• Put 1 avocado and egg yolk into the clean and dry mixing bowl.
 Chop for 5 seconds, speed 4, MC on.
 Scrape down the mixing bowl, and repeat once.

-• Add the egg whites, lime juice and pepper to the mixing bowl.
+• Add the egg whites, 1 tbs lime juice and 1/8 tsp ground black pepper to the mixing bowl.
 Chop for 10 seconds, speed 2, MC on.
 Scrape down the mixing bowl and lid, and repeat until you are happy with the consistency (Note 1).

 Recipe Notes